Lumatozer/LTZ-Chain/README.md

 12. Everything precompiled in .pyc file formats to speed-up CPU-based processing.
 You can also git clone .py files from the repo and use those instead if you wish to.
 13. **No external dependencies have been used into making this project therefore eliminating the frustration of installing libraries.**
 14. People connected in the network can also send messages on the network which can be seen by everyone on the network replicating the behaviour of a p2p chat application at the same time cause why not?(although this feature will most probably be removed soon in further versions)
+15. Messages are now also mined with a really small target averaging around 2 seconds per message on a dual core cpu.
+This has been done to prevent message spamming and DDoS Attacks.

 ## Installation
 ```bash